DeusBlu/cover-bouncer/docs/getting-started.md

 Make sure:
 1. Coverlet is installed: `dotnet add package coverlet.msbuild`
 2. Coverage collection is enabled in your `.csproj`
-3. The `CoverletOutput` path matches `coverletReportPath` in config
+3. The `CoverletOutput` path matches `coverageReportPath` in config

 ### "No profile tag found"